5 Reasons Why Small Churches Don’t Grow – And How You Can Turn It Around

 The 2-3 minutes offering time in a service fund the entire work of the ministry for a week so we need to make them count.

-Here’s 10 tithe and offering messages to help get your creative juices flowing.
+And here are 10 tithe and offering messages to get your creative juices flowing.

-the church should be the most well funded organisation on earth
+“The church should be the most well-funded organisation on the face of the earth.”

 Growing churches tend to have more people in small groups than declining churches.